alan-hicks/django-dmarc/docs/README.rst

 Documentation
 =============

-**Making it easier to manage DMARC aggregate feedback reports**
+**Managing DMARC aggregate and feedback reports**

-Designed to quickly and easily import DMARC aggregate feedback reports.
+Designed to quickly and easily manage DMARC aggregate and feedback reports.

 Quick start
 ===========